 To enable Council to process an application to relocate a dwelling within Hastings district we require the following information at the time of lodging applications for both building and resource consents:

 In the case of a septic tank include:

 In the case of an on-site water supply include:

 Note: A site plan shows the location of the dwelling in relation to the property boundaries and any existing buildings.
 The floor plan indicates the use of every room (i.e. lounge, kitchen, bathroom, etc) and location of the hot water cylinder, fire appliance etc.

 A Building Consent is required to remove a building from an existing site.
-Applications for building consent to remove a building should include all the information outlined above.
-A building must only be removed after building consent has been issued.
+Applications for Building Consent to remove a building should include all the information outlined above.
+A building must only be removed after Building Consent has been issued.

-At least five (5) working days notice is required for the services to be disconnected.
-Contractors shall not remove/demolish any part of a building containing drainage pipework until Council’s approved Contactor has carried out the required disconnections.
+Where drainage and water services are still connected, the applicant is responsible for applying to the Hastings District Council reticulation engineer for sealing of the sewer and disconnection of the water at the boundary.
+At least five working days notice is required for the services to be disconnected.
+Contractors must not remove or demolish any part of a building containing drainage pipework until Council’s approved contractor has carried out the required disconnections.

 You will also need Building Consent to site the building at its new location.
 See the Apply for a Building Consent page.